 The Engagement Database allowed companies to build apps upon dynamic data, at any scale, across any channel or device.
 Just imagine a shape-shifting machine that tells you what you want to hear when you want to hear it.
-Yet, awareness of Couchbase was limited to developers who possessed highly technical database expertise.
+Yet, awareness of Couchbase was limited to a very niche audience – developers with highly technical database expertise.

 Couchbase, like most B2B marketers, already had a semblance of what the ideal customer looked like.
 Account-based marketing and its accompanying stack of tools helped the Couchbase team turn an “ideal customer criteria list” into a tangible set of accounts with real, identifiable traits and data.
 This information takes the guesswork out of who the target customers are, what they care about and when they are looking for a solution.